Summary

 The backlink precedes the note text so that the user will be aware that such a link is available.

-<aside role="doc-footnote">
+<div role="doc-footnote">

-<p><a href="#ref" role="doc-backlink" title="Go to note reference">1.</a> According to the usual nomenclature, the …</p>
+the usual nomenclature, the …</p>

 The backlink follows the note text to avoid any conflicts with automatic list numbering.
-The link is placed in its own element so that the user does not have to listen to the note before being able to activate it.
+The link is placed in its own element so that the user does not have to listen to the full note before being able to activate it.

-<p>According to the usual nomenclature, the …</p>
+<p>1.
+According to the usual nomenclature, the …</p>

-<p><a href="#ref" role="doc-backlink">Go to note reference</a></p>
+<p><a href="#ref" role="doc-backlink">Go to note

 Explanation